Skip to content

 1. Board engagement.
 We work directly with the board and property manager to coordinate documentation.

 3. Full-building scope documentation.
-Matterport or drone capture of every common element, every affected unit.
+Matterport or drone capture of every common element and every affected unit.

 4. Matching and code analysis for all affected materials.